Talend/component-runtime/talend-component-maven-plugin/src/it/web/README.md

   - from: `/talend-component-maven-plugin/src/it/web/test`.
 - It will be loaded on your personnal API Tester DRIVE.
 - You can then edit and test your modifications directly on API Tester while running [local server](#Start-local-server)
-- When the edition is finish, you can push it back to GitHub branch and make a Push Request.
+- When the edition is finish, you can push it back to GitHub branch and make a Pull Request.
   - You can use built-in API Tester GitHub integration on doing it manually by exporting the project file.

 ### REMARK